 So is nephrite a form of jade?
 Yes it is.
 More precisely,jade is a common family name of the gemstone and is further distinguished under two forms: nephrite and jadeite.
 To help you understand the difference, let’s first take a look at some pictures of jadeite below.

 As you can see, typically nephrite is found in shades of white or green and its color is mostly pale and opaque, and not so vibrant and lustre-like compared to jadeite.
 In fact, what’s special about jadeite is that it can come in a wide range of attractive colors.
-The picture below illustrates the variety of colors that jadeite may come in.
+This is what caught our eye and why we started Jadeite Atelier, we want to use modern fashionable designs to showcase all the different colors of jadeite to you~

 Owing to the nature of the material, the type of jade that is used for making jewelry is almost always jadeite instead of nephrite.
 This is especially true for the high end exquisite pieces that you typically may see or hear about at the famous auction houses of Sotheby’s and Christie’s.